Young couple smiles as they sit by their sofa looking at a computer screen

 There's no set guideline for how long you should wait between applying for new credit cards.
 It depends on your personal situation.
 If your credit score is healthy and your financial situation is stable, you may not need to wait at all.

 However, if you plan on applying for a loan, mortgage, or refinancing, you should consider spacing out your credit inquiries by several months.
-If you're working on rebuilding your credit, wait several months before applying for a new card regardless of being approved or denied for new credit.
+Even if a credit card issuer has recently denied your application, it’s worthwhile to wait before applying for another card if you’re working on rebuilding your credit.

 Next steps